 Passive smoking – a good reason to quit

 The risks of active smoking are well known.
-If a person who smokes can’t give up for their own health, then the health of their family or other members of their household could be a stronger motivation.
+If you are struggling to give up smoking for your own health, you might find that the health of your family or other members of your household is be a stronger motivation.

 There is a wealth of assistance and support for people who wish to stop smoking.
 See your doctor for further information and advice, or ring the Quitline on 13 7848.

 Reducing the risk of passive smoking

 If you smoke but you are unwilling or unable to stop immediately, there are various ways to help protect the health of the people you live with.
 Suggestions include:

 - Make your home smoke-free.
 Limiting your smoking to one or two rooms is not an effective measure – tobacco smoke can easily drift through the rest of the house.

 - Make sure that visitors to your house smoke their cigarettes outdoors.

 - Make your car smoke-free.
 The other occupants will still be exposed to tobacco smoke even if the windows are open.
 In Victoria, it is illegal to smoke in cars carrying people who are under 18 years of age.

 - Don’t allow smoking in any enclosed space where people who do not smoke spend time – for example, in the garage, shed, cubby house, boat or caravan.